EU seeks more Moderna COVID-19 vaccines, eyes deals with Valneva, Novavax | MarketScreener

 depending on the volumes ordered.

-doses, or almost a third of the Moderna shots booked so far by
+or almost a third of the Moderna shots booked so far by the EU,

-the EU, despite having a population of less than 20% of the EU's
+despite having a population of less than 20% of the EU's total.

 NEW DEALS